• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This Hocus Pocus-inspired drink, The Black Flame candle, is the perfect Halloween cocktail to celebrate the spooky season!
-It's made with blackberries, spices, Mezcal, and sparking water for a smokey, sweet, and spicey crowd-pleasing cocktail that the Sanderson Sisters would love!
+This Black Flame Candle cocktail is the perfect Hocus Pocus drink for celebrating the spooky season!
+It's made with blackberries, spices, Mezcal, and sparkling water for the spookest Halloween Cocktail ever!
+It is a smokey, sweet, and spicey crowd-pleasing treat perfect for the Sanderson Sisters!

-Mezcal is tequila's smokey cousin and is the perfect spirit for a cocktail that tastes like a bewitched candle!
-Blackberries and activated charcoal are what give this drink its spooky black color!
+Mezcal is tequila's smokey cousin is perfect for a smokey, spooky, and bewitched cocktail!
+The blackberries and activated charcoal give this drink a mysterious black color!

 The Black Flame Candle in a glass with a skeleton hand on a sliver plate with blackberries and small pumpkins.